malessandrini/boswars-user-manual/boswars-manual-en.md

 ![Factory producing units](pics/units/producing.png "Factory producing units")

-The training camp (unlike all other factories) has a special command "Set new units tareget" ("N"), with which you can click on a point on the map to indicate where new units must gather after being built.
+The training camp (unlike all other factories) has a special command "Set new units target" ("N"), with which you can click on a point on the map to indicate where new units must gather after being built.

 ## Units from hospital